 Campus Rec’s group exercise (Group X) program improves the physical and emotional wellbeing of our members by providing a wide variety of activities led by certified and motivational instructors.
 Our drop-in classes are included with Campus Rec membership at no additional charge.
 Group X offerings include cardio, endurance, strength, mind/body, and dance fitness classes to help our members achieve their fitness goals.

-Campus Rec is offering a variety of live virtual Group X classes through Zoom for our student, faculty, and staff.
+Campus Rec is offering a variety of live virtual Group X classes through Zoom for PSU students, faculty, and staff.
 When the Rec Center reopens, a limited number of in-person classes will be offered to members.

-Explore the Group X interactive Google calendar below for a schedule of virtual classes and Zoom links.
+Explore the Google calendar below for the class schedule and Zoom links.

 VIRTUAL GROUP X

 Campus Rec offers a variety of live virtual Group X classes through Zoom for Portland State students, faculty, and staff.
 A pdx.edu email is required to securely access the Zoom classes.

 - Scroll through the interactive Google calendar below to find the class you wish to attend.